-The Twin Lakes Library System has local policies that are specific to the System and are likely different from policies at other PINES libraries.
+The Twin Lakes Library has local policies that are specific to the locations of Baldwin County and are likely different from local policies at other PINES libraries.
 Please note that each PINES member library system is independently governed and will have some variances in policies and procedures.
 The following are

 - Patrons who are obtaining cards for their children (minors) must have a library card/account in good standing in order to do so.